High employee turnover in construction and field service – are your workers deserting a sinking ship or are there other underlying problems?

 - A client that is meddlesome and continually giving instructions to the contractor’s workers.

-- A project that is in financial and schedule difficulties.
+- A project that is in financial and scheduling difficulties.

 The appropriate way to ascertain the reason for a person leaving is to hold an exit interview with them.
 When the Project Manager talks to an employee who has resigned, they may find the employee hasn’t thought through the reason for leaving as fully as they should have.
 The employee may, in fact, be leaving for what they only perceive to be a better deal, but when their current conditions of employment are compared with their new ones, they may find they will be worse off and choose to withdraw their resignation.